Suffolk County New York assistance programs.

 Blue Point Community Center Corps - Each application will be reviewed on a case by case basis, and the non-profit may provide direct emergency assistance to low income families and individuals who are in a crisis.
 Apply for utility/rent/mortgage, emergency food, clothing, prescription medication, and furniture.
 Holiday food/gift programs are offered to.
 The Programs that provide a limited amount of food for individuals or families during times of personal crisis, or for people who have no food or cannot afford to purchase food at retail costs.

-Other programs offered by Catholic Charity centers are as follows.
+Other assistance programs offered by Catholic Charity centers are as follows.
 Senior citizen assistance includes Meals on Wheels and congregate meals.
 Groceries are offered from the Commodity Supplemental Food Program.
 Free dental assistance and care may be offered to Suffolk County families as well.
-Read more on additional programs.
+Read more on additional programs from Nassau Suffolk County Catholic Charities.

 Society of St. Vincent Depaul has several locations around the area.
 Numerous assistance programs, counseling, and information is offered.
 Examples include limited rent and utility bill help, thrift stores, free food, information on government assistance programs such as section 8 housing, prescription medications, and much more.
 (516)822-3132 or get more information on Long Island St. Vincent assistance programs.